kiranbakale/AMI-Readme/docs/environment_upgrades.md

 Once completed the output will show what actions are to be performed.
 If any actions are listed to be performed, especially destroy actions, we recommend checking these against the [release notes](https://gitlab.com/gitlab-org/gitlab-environment-toolkit/-/releases) where these should be called out to ensure they are intended.
 If any of the actions look suspect please reach out to us via the [issue tracker](https://gitlab.com/gitlab-org/gitlab-environment-toolkit/-/issues) or via the standard [support channels](https://about.gitlab.com/support/).

 This is recommended as certain infrastructure changes can trigger large destroy actions that in turn can lead to the loss of the environment and data.
-While this is behavior from the cloud providers, every effort is made with the Toolkit to ensure this is avoided but since the consequences can be significant it's always best to do the dry run as described above out an abundance of caution.
+While this is behaviour from the cloud providers, every effort is made with the Toolkit to ensure this is avoided but since the consequences can be significant it's always best to do the dry run as described above out an abundance of caution.

-In addition to this we'll endeavor to call out any config options that if changed could also lead to the above.
+In addition to this we'll endeavour to call out any config options that if changed could also lead to the above.

 ### Avoid automated Toolkit updates and Terraform Auto Approve together

-With the above considerations it's worth calling out specifically that you should avoid automated Toolkit updates along with using the Terraform `--auto-approve` behavior together.
+With the above considerations it's worth calling out specifically that you should avoid automated Toolkit updates along with using the Terraform `--auto-approve` behaviour together.
 This option, available with various Terraform commands such as `terraform apply`, instructs Terraform to make all changes without confirmation.

 This recommendation is especially so with Production instances.
 If you're using the Toolkit with non production instances where a risk of data loss is acceptable then the above combination may be desirable.